vkbo/novelWriter/docs/source/started.rst

 format of the main project file.
 Everything else is handled with standard Python libraries.

-Optionally, a package can be installed to interface with the Enchant spell checking libaries, but this isn't required.
+Optionally, a package can be installed to interface with the Enchant spell checking libaries, but this isn't strictly required.
 If no external spell checking library is available, novelWriter falls back to using the internal ``difflib`` of Python to check spelling.
 This is a much slower approach, and it is less sophisticated than full spell checking libaries, but if you only work with small files, the performance loss is not noticeable.

 .. _a_started_depend_packages: